pbastowski/svelte-poi-starter/README.md

 ## Why not use lit-element?

-Because it is a tiny library that basically creates new HTML tags that you can use in your web pages.
+`lit-element` it is a tiny library that basically creates new HTML tags, which you can use in your web pages.
 However, it does not provide all the features of a fully fledged frameworks like SvelteJs, VueJs, React or AngularJs, which are designed for developing web applications.

 While these frameworks are initially larger in byte-size than lit-element and plain web-components, they do offer a lot more useful features and functionality out of the box.
 I won't have to code these features myself, which will thus save me a lot of code in the end.